 - Instead, I buy a big paper bag of ghassoul/rhassoul clay, mix a couple of tablespoons with water to make a paste and fill a screw-top aluminium tin.
 Rub it in my hair, leave for a minute maybe, rinse.

 - I condition with apple cider vinegar (kept in a glass spray bottle).
 I might add a few drops of rosemary oil too.
-You can use very fine rye flour instead of the clay, but don’t premix it.

 - Make your own dry shampoo using cornflour or arrowroot and very fine rice flour.
 Add a bit of cinnamon or cocoa if you have dark hair.